Alex313031/thorium/CODE_OF_CONDUCT.md

 otherwise.

-I will always respond in some way, but also keep in mind that while all reports will be taken seriously, I or the Chromium community managers may not act on complaints that they feel are not violations of this code of conduct.
+I will always respond in some way, but also keep in mind that while all reports will be taken seriously, I or the Chromium community managers may not act on complaints that we feel are not violations of this code of conduct.

 ## We will not tolerate harassment of any kind, including but not limited to: